A paradox of the Navier-Stokes turbulence

-It should be emphasized that, except the time-step $\Delta t$, all other things such as the initial condition, the uniform mesh, the adapted numerical algorithms and so on, keep the same.
-Thus, the time-step $\Delta t$ is the only reason that leads to such kind essential difference of final flow types.
-Therefore, given that the two different values of the time-step $\Delta t$ correspond to two different numerical noises, the final type of the NS turbulence is extremely sensitive to numerical noise that can be regarded as tiny ``artificial'' stochastic disturbances for all the cases of $\beta=10^\circ$, $15^\circ$, $18^\circ$, and $20^\circ$.
-Note that the statistics of different types of the NS turbulence are certainly different.
-Thus, numerical noise can have huge influences even in statistics of the NS turbulence, i.e. the turbulent Rayleigh-B\'{e}nard convection considered in this letter.
+It should be emphasized that, except for the time-step $\Delta t$, {\em all} other aspects such as the initial condition, the uniform mesh, the adapted numerical algorithms and so on, have remained the {\em same}.
+Thus, the choice of time-step $\Delta t$ is the only explanation for the qualitative differences between the final flow types.
+Therefore, given that the two different values of the time-step $\Delta t$ correspond to two different numerical forms of noise, the final characteristics of numerical simulation of the NS turbulence are extremely sensitive to numerical noise that can be regarded as tiny artificial stochastic disturbances for $\beta=10^\circ$, $15^\circ$, $18^\circ$, and $20^\circ$.
+Note that the statistics of different types of numerical simulation of the NS turbulence are entirely different.
+Thus, numerical noise can have a huge impact even on the statistics of numerical simulation of NS turbulence, such as for the cases of turbulent Rayleigh-B\'{e}nard convection considered in this paper.